LudvigHz/tdt4145-project-2020/documentation.md

 ## Usecases

-These directions will assume that you have a working jar up and running and that you are in the first menu that appears when starting the app.
+These directions will assume that you have a working program up and running and that you are in the first menu that appears when starting the app.
 Refer to the README for instructions on how to accomplish this.

-All usecases make use of the main and ui classes
+All usecases make use of the `main` and `ui` classes

 1. Finne navnet på alle rollene en gitt skuespiller har
 - Enter the people menu by choosing people in the first menu.
 - Choose the option *list all roles*
 - Choose an actor.
 Charles Dance has, among others, a role in the fixtures

-The personcontroller handles the functionality for this usecase.
+The `personcontroller` handles the functionality for this usecase.

 2. Finne hvilke filmer en skuespiller opptrer i
 - Choose *people* on the first menu